tural-ali/encycloDB/README.md

 <img src="https://raw.githubusercontent.com/turalus/openDB/master/_Design Elements/logo.png" width="250"/>

-#Open-source data repository for everything
+#Welcome to the open-source data repository for everything!

-The main idea behind this project is - to create "swiss army knife" of data for large projects.

-Even smallest contribution will be priceless for this project's growth.
-So please, don't hesitate to actively take part in development process, to check and fix any wrong information!
+Our project is dedicated to creating a "swiss army knife" of data for large projects.
+We believe that even the smallest contribution can be priceless for the growth of this project, and we encourage you to actively take part in the development process.

+We value the accuracy and integrity of our data, and we invite you to help us achieve this by checking and fixing any inaccuracies you may find.
+Your input is essential to ensuring that our repository is a trusted and reliable source of information.

-Additionally, for contributors I added, whole database's dump where all tables connected to each other with foreign keys.
-That makes possible to see whole scene and work efficiently.
+As a token of our appreciation, we have included a database dump for our contributors.
+This comprehensive resource allows you to view all tables connected to each other with foreign keys, giving you a better understanding of the entire database and helping you work more efficiently.

+Join us in our mission to create an open-source data repository for everything, where knowledge is easily accessible and shared among all.
+Together, we can make a difference in the world of data.

 [Contributors](contrib.md)